vuhcl/cs110_final_project/README.rst

 Overview
 ========

-In Assignment 3, we implemented Bloom filter (BL), which is a data structure representing a set of data using an array of m bits, initially all set to 0.
+In Assignment 3, we implemented Bloom filter (BF), which is a data structure representing a set of data using an array of m bits, initially all set to 0.
 It is used to test whether an element is a member of a set.
 The filter uses k independent hash functions that map each element in the data set to one of the m array positions, generating a uniform random distribution. ("Bloom filter", n.d.)
-We also implemented counting Bloom filter, an extension of BL that supports deletion.
+We also implemented counting Bloom filter, an extension of BF that supports deletion.

-For this project, we explore Quotient filters (QF), which maintain many of the same guarantees as BL, but are much more cache-friendly and therefore work faster in memory-constrained conditions.
+For this project, we explore Quotient filters (QF), which maintain many of the same guarantees as BF, but are much more cache-friendly and therefore work faster in memory-constrained conditions.

 Design